NuKeeperDotNet/NuKeeper-AzureDevops-extension/README.md

 It's up to the user to schedule the pipeline in whatever is correct for their solution.

+### Installation

+Once installed you still have to give the extension access rights:

+- Go to "Project settings" in your ADO home screen.
+- Click repositories
+- Click Git repositories
+- Click the build service User(the bottom one, something like: Project collection build service)

+Give it the following rights:
+- Contribute	Allow
+- Contribute to pull requests	Allow
+- Create branch	Allow
+- Create repository Allow

+That should do it.

 ### Acknowledgements

 Initial ground work done by [Manuel Riezebosch](https://github.com/riezebosch).